Super Smash Bros Switch: 5 things we’d love to see

 This wish is definitely more for completionists than anyone else, but you can never have enough challenges so long as they provide satisfying rewards.
 Smash Bros has done just that in the past, so why stop now?

-What’s on your wishlist for Super Smash Bros on Nintendo Switch?
+What’s on your wish list for Super Smash Bros on Nintendo Switch?
 Let us know in the comments below.